tomma5o/claxed/README.md

 ## About The Project

-The idea is born while using [tailwind CSS](https://tailwindcss.com/) which is very helpful in giving us all the CSS classes for sizes, colors, spacings, but sometimes can be messy if you have a lot of classes to type inside the component.
+The idea is born while using [tailwind CSS](https://tailwindcss.com/), which is a very helpful classes framewrok that gives us all the CSS classes for sizes, colors, spacings.
+However it can be messy if you have a lot of classes to type inside the component.
 And not to mention when you want a conditional class based on a prop 💆‍♂️

 With claxed, heavily inspired by [styled-components](https://styled-components.com/), we can keep our DOM a little bit cleaner with the help of some utilities like props interpolation inside the template string.